Road rollers come in all sizes

 This type of roller has several rows of closely spaced pneumatic tyres to the front and rear of the machine with the tyres staggered to exert compacting pressure across the full width of the machine.

-Rubber tyred rollers work best on soft materials and loosely compacted soils such as closely graded sandy soils but is often seen at work for highway construction, especially for smoothing bitumen on roadworks.
+Rubber tyred rollers work best on soft materials and loosely compacted soils such as closely graded sandy soils but are often seen at work for highway construction, especially for smoothing bitumen on roadworks.

-The normal weight of this type of roller is six to 10 tonnes but the weight can be increased considerably by ballasting.
+The standard weight of this type of roller is six to 10 tonnes, but the load can be increased considerably by ballasting.
 Modern rubber tyred rollers can inflate tyres to reach the required pressure automatically.

 These rolling machine can move quite quickly with speeds of up to 24 km/ph and can achieve required compacting density with just eight passes, making them super efficient for many projects.